1313e/PRISM/docs/source/introduction.rst

 - Analyze and map out its physical behavior;
 - Detect inaccuracies and flaws;
 - Advise on important missing constraining data;
-- Massively reduce relevant parameter space by factors over 10,000, allowing existing MCMC methods to explore and obtain the optimal model realizations much faster.
+- Massively reduce relevant parameter space by factors up to 100,000, allowing existing MCMC methods to explore and obtain the optimal model realizations much faster.

 What characterizes *PRISM*?
 ---------------------------